UPDATED: JULY 21, 2022 | 2 MIN READ

 You can use these contractors to do the work for you, but you may instead prefer to use your own contractors, especially if you have someone you already trust.

 If all the numbers match, it’s a sign that your insurance company is likely dealing fairly with you and you won’t need outside help.

 However, in some cases, there is a wide gap between what your contractor or remediation company thinks the repairs will cost, vs what your insurance company is estimating.
-They may say that some damages are excluded by your policy or they may be failing to account for something in their estimates.
+They may say that your policy excludes some damages or they may be failing to account for something in their estimates.